javierbarrera574/javierbarrera574/README.md

 🖐Hi.
 I´m Javier Barrera

 💫 About Me:

-🔭 I´m passionate about technology and innovation
+🔭 I´m passionate about technology and innovation<br>
-👯 I’m looking to collaborate with other developers and engineers software 🌱 I’m currently learning .NET and Java Stack
+👯 I’m looking to collaborate with other developers and engineers software<br>
+🌱 I’m currently learning .NET and Java Stack<br>
 💬 Ask me about .NET

 Contact me: javierbarrera861@gmail.com